MillerRabin/intention-storage/readme.md

 There is a laptop at your workspace or smartphone that is always with you when you are out.

 You work on the laptop and somebody rang the doorbell.
-* You ask your laptop: "Please connect me to the gate camera"
+* You give a command to connect you to the gate camera.
 * Your laptop creates the intention "I need a video from gate camera"
 * Video server accepts the intention and redirects a video stream from the gate camera to your laptop.
 * Now you can see who is coming and start conversation from your workplace.